A Morning Stroll

 A Morning Stroll is an English animated short film by Grant Orchard.
 The film was screened at the 2011 Brooklyn Film Festival as well as the 2012 Sundance Film Festival where it won Best Animation and the Jury Prize in Animated Short Film respectively.
-The film was also nominated Best Animated Short Film at the 84th Academy Awards as well as Best Short Animation at the 65th British Academy Film Awards.
+The film was nominated Best Animated Short Film at the 84th Academy Awards and won Best Short Animation at the 65th British Academy Film Awards.

 The film is loosely based on an event in True Tales of American Life by American author Paul Auster.

 Plot

 1959

 Opening in the style of classic black and white animated shorts, a man is on his way to work in a busy city.
 As he makes his way through a street, he notices a chicken casually walking past him and knocking on an apartment door with its beak.
 The door opens and the chicken enters.
 Though perplexed by this, the man resumes his walk to work.